zhuhejin/HTSideBarDemo/README.md

 - drag HTSiderBar to your project

-- #import "HTSiderBar.h"

-- #import "HTSiderBar.h"
+- let your viewcontroller inherit RootViewController

+## Question
+- if you have any question please email me "zhuhejin88@16.com"